gilbert-khonstantine/OnlineTicketApp/README.md

 After deploying the application, unit testing can be done.
 1) Run application
-2) Run test by typing this into the commandprompt line:
+2) Run test by typing this into the Command Prompt line:
 ```
 python app_test.py
 ```